-Male endomorphs have bodies that are naturally predisposed to storing extra fat around the belly.
-They also tend to gain weight rather easily, which makes staying in shape extra challenging.
+Male endomorphs are naturally predisposed to storing extra fat around the belly.
+They also tend to gain weight easily, which makes staying in shape extra challenging.

-To start moving toward your fitness goal, you need to understand your body type.
+To start moving toward your fitness goal, here’s what you need to understand about your body type:

 What Is the Endomorph Body Type?

 Based on the shared physical traits of thousands of people whose photographs he studied, he identified three main body types.